 Historically, as it sees itself as the protector of Turkey’s secularism and democracy, the Turkish army has intervened in the political sphere, whenever deemed necessary to preserve democracy.
 The military has had several tensions with Erdogan’s AKP over its brand of political Islamism.
-Moreover, Mr. Erdogan’s relationship with justice is also not peaceful, but so far the decisions of the Turkish Constitutional Supreme Court have been in accordance with the rule of law.
+Moreover, Mr. Erdogan’s relationship with justice also is not peaceful, but so far the decisions of the Turkish Constitutional Supreme Court have been in accordance with the rule of law.

 Since the 2007 General Staff’s E-memorandum, targeting Erdogan’s non-secular politics, the relation between Erdogan and the military worsened.
 The 2010 constitutional referendum, which gave Erdogan’s government more control over judicial system, allowed the creation of prosecutors with extraordinary powers to accuse secular high-rank officers in the military, for planning a coup against Erdogan’s government.
 These prosecutions originated a power shift within the Turkish army and the result was the end of the secular military position.